 Designed to support both Android and iOS operating systems, the Inkbird C929 Smart Digital WiFi Temperature Controller can be used via a 2.4 GHz Wi-Fi router which helps in accurately monitoring temperature and humidity levels.

 Featuring 2 functions including a heating and cooling mechanism, this device allows you to select the required temperatures based on your comfort.
 It also comes equipped with a temperature limit alarm that allows you to set the temperature limit to high or low.
-Made from durable materials, it features a simplistic plug and play design supports both °C/°F modes and is compatible with a 2.4 GHz WI-Fi router.
+Made from durable materials, it features a simplistic plug-and-play design that supports both °C/°F modes and is compatible with a 2.4 GHz WI-Fi router.

 Known for its efficiency, durability, and quality, the pp-Code Wi-Fi Temperature and Humidity Sensor is a premium-grade device that is built for measuring temperature and humidity levels around specified areas.
 Delivering instant alerts if any changes are experienced, this device will send emails or SMS alerts to your smartphone, tablet or PC to notify you of the change.